kvttt/kvttt.github.io/_pages/about.md

 TEACHING
 --------

-1. Learning Assistant for BIOL 252L Anatomy and Physiology Lab.
+1. Learning Assistant for BIOL 252L Fundamentals of Anatomy and Physiology Lab.